-Schools should provide the instruction and support necessary to meet students' academic and behavioral needs, and identify fair, culturally informed, and developmentally appropriate behavioral expectations for all members of the school community.
-Educators and other adults in the school should take shared responsibility in teaching students to behave in accordance with these policies and contribute to academic success.
+Students succeed when they feel nurtured and engaged in a supportive learning environment with fair and consistent behavioral expectations for all members of the school community.
 This is achieved by applying the Code of Conduct consistently and without bias, reinforcing positive behavior, preventing misbehavior before it occurs, supporting students in overcoming challenges, and fostering and restoring positive relationships among all members of the school community.

-Research shows that students are more likely to accept responsibility for their actions and the consequences of their behavior when school discipline is administered fairly, equitably and consistently.
 Schools must also employ applicable legal protections when enforcing discipline, and must not allow discipline to disproportionately impact specific groups of students based on race, color, creed, national origin, immigration status, religion, physical, mental, or educational disability, pregnancy, age, gender, gender expression, gender identity, genetic information, sexual orientation, marital status, veteran status or socioeconomic status.
 (Policy 1010)